dogweather/forkful/content/en/vba/getting-started/starting-a-new-project.md

 ---
 date: 2024-02-01 21:30:18.659554-07:00
-description: "Starting a new project in Visual Basic for Applications (VBA) involves\
+description: "How to: When you're ready to begin a new VBA project, the starting point\
-  \ setting up an environment within a host application, like Excel, to automate tasks\u2026"
+  \ typically involves accessing the VBA editor and initializing your project\u2026"
 lastmod: '2024-03-13T22:44:59.935023-06:00'
 model: gpt-4-0125-preview
-summary: Starting a new project in Visual Basic for Applications (VBA) involves setting up an environment within a host application, like Excel, to automate tasks or extend functionality.
+summary: When you're ready to begin a new VBA project, the starting point typically involves accessing the VBA editor and initializing your project framework.
 title: Starting a new project
 weight: 1
 ---